Orce Man: History

 The specimen was discovered by Josep Gibert in 1982-1983 at Venta Micena, one of several paleo-archaeological sites in the municipality of Orce, Granada, Spain.
 It was labelled hominid 2 or VM-0 after being freed from sediment by Gibert, Jordi Agustí, and Salvador Moyà-Solà.
 This team was young and established experts in various fields except paleoanthropology, and took the fragment to Barcelona, which funded the Sabadell Institute of Paleontology and thus their research.
 They enlisted the paleontologists Rafael Adrover, Pierre Mein, and Peter Andrews for taxonomic identification, and they agreed that the specimen was human.

 At this time, the endocast of the vault remained attached to rock, but Gibert's team insisted that the portion cleaned was enough to publish it in May 1983 as the oldest human in Europe, sending it to the Granada press.
 This sparked scientific interest in Gibraltar as the entrance point into Europe.
 During another excavation of the same year, they invited Marie-Antoinette and Henry de Lumley to study it, suggesting a hominin identity.
-The team became very prestiged, planning several lectures and a book on the find, as well as writing articles.
+The team became very prestigious, planning several lectures and a book on the find, as well as writing articles.
 Marie-Antoinette de Lumley's conclusions influenced Agustí and Moyà-Solà, but not Gibert.